Ilhasoft/ISParseBind/README.md

       vehicle = {
           brand = {
            	 car = {
               	     model:
             	 }
           }
       }
   }
   ```

-  - "model" value depends of component, for example, if component is a UITextField or UITextView the value will be a String but if component is UIImageView, the value will be UIImage that will be cast to PFFile in algorithm.
+  - "model" value depends of its component's type.
+For example, if the component is a UITextField or a UITextView, the value will be a String.
+If the component is a UIImageView, however, the value will be a UIImage that will be cast to a PFFile in the algorithm.
-  - In that dictionary structure above, the algorithm will generate 3 classes in Parse Server: Vehicule, Brand and Car.
+  - In the above dictionary structure, the algorithm will generate 3 classes in the Parse Server: Vehicule, Brand and Car.
-  - Always, the last string after "." in fieldPath will be the field in Parse Server, 'model' in that case will be a field and not a class.
+  - The last string after "." in the fieldPath will always be the field in Parse Server. 'model', in the given example, will be a field and not a class.

-### Be alerted, before and after, of set or filling the value of component
+### Be alerted, before and after, of set or filling the value of a component

-- For that you need implement some ISParseBind Component, like:
+For that you need implement some ISParseBind Component, such as:

   - ISParseBindImageView, ISParseBindTextField, ISParseBindTextView, ISParseBindSlider, ISParseBindLabel.

-  - Or you can create your own component that implement ISParseBindable and support native components of section 'Supported Components', and implement these functions:
+Or you can create your own component that implements ISParseBindable and supports native components of the section 'Supported Components'.
+You will also need to implement these functions:

     ```swift
     func willSet(value:Any) -> Any?